MOSAIC-Satellite/protoboard/README.md

 This is the repository for MOSAIC's ProtoBoard.

-For detailed documentation on the ProtoBoard, check out its core documentation [here](https://www.mosaicsat.org/core_documentation/hardware/protoboard/).
+For detailed information on the ProtoBoard, check out its core documentation [here](https://www.mosaicsat.org/core_documentation/hardware/protoboard/).

 To get your own MOSAIC ProtoBoard, visit the MOSAIC fabrication guide [here](https://www.mosaicsat.org/getting_mosaic/).